• Ticket Fines and Penalties in Virginia

 Additional Fees

-If you fail to pay your Virginia traffic ticket within 40 days, you’ll have to pay additional interest.
+If you fail to pay your Virginia traffic ticket within 90 days after your court date, you'll have to pay additional interest.
 Plus, the court will submit your debt to collections.

 Auto Insurance Rate Increase